readymade-ui/starter/README.md

 - css and html pre / postprocessing
 - typescript compilation

+This repository adds some features too

+- server side rendering with @skatejs/ssr
+- client side routing

+* client side router is experimental and may someday become a package.

 ### Installation

 To get started, fork and clone the repo.
 Install dependencies with yarn.